git-town/git-town/README.md

 All Git Town commands automatically clean up (prune) no longer existing remote branches from your branch list.

-Hint: This documentation assumes "master" as the main branch name, and "feature" as the feature branch name.
+Hint: the examples below assume "master" as the main branch name, and "feature" as the feature branch name.